Societal attitudes towards abortion: Among physicians and OBGYNs

+Some countries such as the United States have provided some idea of the level of support among physicians.
 A survey in the United States of more than 10,000 physicians (not only obstetricians) came to the result that 34% of physicians would perform an abortion in certain situations, even if it were against their own beliefs.
 Approximately 54% would not, and for the remaining 12%, it would depend on circumstances.